gcurtin84/MSDS692_X41_Data-Science-Practicum-I/README.md

 ## Predicting Daily Fantasy Football Points Using Machine Learning

 According to rotogrinders.com, the daily fantasy company Fanduel paid out more than $560 million in prizes during the 2014 calendar year.
 With so much money to be made daily fantasy players are always looking for a tool that will give them an edge in selecting their daily fantasy teams.
 As a daily fantasy football (DFF) ethusiast I have used many of the tools that promise better performance and winnings for DFF players.
 All of those tools had one thing in common: they did not keep their promise.
-The purpose of this project is to explore potential tools that can be used to gain that edge.
+The purpose of this project is to explore a potential tool that can be used to gain the promised edge.

 ## Daily Fantasy Football

 DFF is a simple concept.
-A player selects a fantasy team from a pool of players that will play within a given timeframe.
+A player selects a fantasy team from a pool of football players that will play within a given timeframe.
 In a traditional contest each player is assigned a salary.
 The sum  of all player salaries must be less than the contest's budget.
-For example, a Draftkings lineup requires that a DFF contestant selects on quarterback (QB), two running backs (RB), 3 wide recievers (WR), 1 tight end (TE), and the entire defense and special teams (DST) of one NFL franchise.
+For example, a Draftkings lineup requires that a DFF contestant selects one quarterback (QB), two running backs (RB), 3 wide recievers (WR), 1 tight end (TE), and the entire defense and special teams (DST) of one NFL franchise.
 In addition the contestant gets to fill a flex position from either of the RB, WR or TE positions.
 This makes a total of nine DFF positions.
-The contestant is given a budget of $50 thousand dollars and must pick players with combined salaries less than or equal to their budget.
-Each position within the lineup accumulates points based on pre-defined rules.
+The contestant is given a budget of $50 thousand dollars and must pick a lineup with combined salaries less than or equal to the budget.
+Each position within the lineup accumulates fantasy points based on pre-defined rules.

 #### QB Scoring Rules:
 * Passing Touchdown (TD) = 4pts